graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 implement your own attributes as shown above, or call the `Validate` method to set a validation function.

+### 6. Validation rules can validate field arguments and directive arguments

+Validation rules can now validate field arguments and directive arguments.
+This is useful for ...

 ## Breaking Changes

 ### 1. Query type is required